andna5980/memorise/README.md

     4. As a user, I would like to find their social media links, so I can see if the have other products.

-    6. As a user I want to be informed of the different areas of the screen game.
+    6. As a user I want to be informed of how to play the game.

 -  ### Design
     -   #### Colour Scheme